caiyuqing/Open-DPSM/v4/Readme.md

 - Cai, Y., Strauch, C., Van der Stigchel, S., & Naber, M. (2023).
 Open-DPSM: An open-source toolkit for modeling pupil size changes to dynamic visual inputs.
 Behavior Research Methods. https://doi.org/10.3758/s13428-023-02292-1

-- Cai, Y., Van der Stigchel, S., Ganama, J., Naber, M. and Strauch, C. (2025), Uncovering Distinct Drivers of Covert Attention in Complex Environments With Pupillometry.
-Psychophysiology, 62: e70036.
+- Cai, Y., Naber, M., Van der Stigchel, S. and Strauch, C. Luminance-corrected Pupillometry for Reliable Effort-tracking in Dynamic Environments.

-**Summary for features of v3**
+**Summary for features of v4**

-Same as v1 and v2:

-- The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.
+The toolbox provides functions for (1) Visual event extraction from video input; (2) Pupil response prediction/modeling; (3) Interactive plotting.

-- Incorporated different features to estimate regional weights, including the shape and number of weights (see below).

-- Can also generate expected pupil trace if there is no eyetracking data

-Updated features:

-- Previous version only allowed to extract visual events and perform modeling for one movie.
-The current version allows processing multiple subjects and movies at the same time.

-- The modeling is performed on all the movies for individual subjects
+Different from previous versions which aimed at predicting changes in pupil size, the current version predicts absolute pupil size over time so that the predicted pupil size can be removed from the observed pupil size to correct for the influences of luminance changes.

+Open-DPSM provides a default method for estimating baseline pupil size using the model: baseline pupil size ~ overall luminance + (1 | participant).
+To use this default method, the dataset should include multiple movies and enough participants so that the mixed-effects model can be fitted properly.
+However, users may also use other methods to estimate baseline pupil size.
+The resulting estimates should be saved as a CSV file in the Input folder.
+Please refer to the example file structure in the Example/Input folder (see below).

+User can choose modelling all the movies together for one participant (modelingType = 'all') if each movie is short or model each movie separately (modelingType = "separate") if each movie is at least about 5 minutes.

 **Data folder structure**